Battle of Belleau Wood: German advance halted at Belleau Wood

 German commanders ordered an advance on Marigny and Lucy through Belleau Wood as part of a major offensive, in which other German troops would cross the Marne River.
 The commander of the Marine Brigade, Army General James Harbord, countermanding a French order to dig trenches further to the rear, ordered the Marines to "hold where they stand".
 With bayonets, the Marines dug shallow fighting positions from which they could shoot from the prone position.
 In the afternoon of 3 June, German infantry attacked the Marine positions through the grain fields with bayonets fixed.
 The Marines waited until the Germans were within 100 yd before opening deadly rifle fire which mowed down waves of German infantry and forced the survivors to retreat into the woods.

 Having suffered heavy casualties, the Germans dug in along a defensive line from Hill 204, just east of Vaux, to Le Thiolet on the Paris-Metz Highway and northward through Belleau Wood to Torcy.
-After Marines were repeatedly urged to turn back by retreating French forces, Marine Captain Lloyd W. Williams of the 2nd Battalion, 5th Marines uttered the now-famous retort "Retreat?
-Hell, we just got here."
+Marine Captain Lloyd W. Williams of the 2nd Battalion, 5th Marines uttered the now-famous retort "Retreat, hell!
+We just got here."
 Williams' battalion commander, Major Frederic Wise, later claimed to have said the famous words.

 On 4 June, Major General Bundy—commanding the 2nd Division—took command of the American sector of the front.
 Over the next two days, the Marines repelled the continuous German assaults.
 The 167th French Division arrived, giving Bundy a chance to consolidate his 2000 yd of front.
-Bundy's 3rd Brigade held the southern sector of the line, while the Marine brigade held the north of the line from Triangle Farm.
+Bundy's 3rd Brigade, led by General Edward Mann Lewis, held the southern sector of the line, while the Marine brigade held the north of the line from Triangle Farm.